 Do I need travel medical insurance for Moscow?

-You need to prove that you have health insurance valid throughout Russia's territory and for the duration of your stay when you apply for a visa.
+You need to prove that you have health insurance valid throughout Russia's territory and for the duration of your stay when you apply for a visa if your country requires the same.
 Regardless, you shouldn't dream of traveling without adequate travel insurance anyway.
 Even a minor injury or illness could incur you with a financial disaster.

 Why buy travel medical insurance for Moscow?